Which industries are currently implementing NDR technology for security?

 NDR technology is a cybersecurity capability that monitors and analyzes network activity using network traffic analysis and behavioral detection to identify threats that traditional tools often miss.

-2. What are the key features of NDR technology?
+2. What are the key features included in modern NDR technology packages?

 3. What deployment models exist for NDR technology?